• Skip to primary navigation

 What is Blitzkuchen?

-Blitzkuchen translates in English as lightening cake.
-“Blitz” is the world for “lightening”.
-It refers to time it takes to prepare and bake the cake.
+Blitzkuchen translates in English as lightning cake.
+“Blitz” is the word for “lightning”.
+It refers to the time it takes to prepare and bake the cake.
 It is not used for any specific type of cake but could be used to describe a simple sponge cake or a tray bake such as this one.

 How to make this Blitzkuchen